Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards
 - 2010 Harry's Game: all ciphertexts
 - 2012 Harry's Game (following the 2011 competition): any ciphertexts after 2B
-- 2015 part 8B: the original photo of the deck (we have one after two more cards were added, and have a reconstruction of the original)
+- 2015 part 8B: remaining hints (images of the deck with more cards showing)
 - 2017 images of ciphertexts for 4A through 8B
 - 2018 images of ciphertexts for 2A through 10B
 - any other years of Harry's Game